pachmay/TRD/KryptonCalibration/README.md

 You can check that your object is uploaded to the path you entered in your browser at [http://ccdb-test.cern.ch:8080/browse/TRD/Calib/LocalGainFactor](http://ccdb-test.cern.ch:8080/browse/TRD/Calib/LocalGainFactor) (update for the path you used).

+### Using the stored LocalGainFactor
+The best way to get the LocalGainFactor for each of your pads to use method `Calibrations::getPadGainFactor`, see `Detectors/TRD/base/src/Calibrations.cxx`([l.109](https://github.com/AliceO2Group/AliceO2/blob/b8250cd36b3f8baa0809fbfe339f309fc26749b0/Detectors/TRD/base/src/Calibrations.cxx#L109)).
+This method returns the absolute value of the stored LocalGainFactor for a given pad and in case no value it returns `-1`.

+**For the 2021+2022 Kr calibration, only positive values have been uploaded.
+If you use the above metnioned method to retrieve the calibration, then it does not matter whether the values are positive or negative.
+But if you opt to not use the method, make sure you always use the absolute value!**

 ## Presentations in TRD Meetings
 - [https://indico.cern.ch/event/1201748/contributions/5054698/attachments/2510991/4315818/KrCalibration_JC_20220919.pdf](https://indico.cern.ch/event/1201748/contributions/5054698/attachments/2510991/4315818/KrCalibration_JC_20220919.pdf)
 - [https://indico.cern.ch/event/1192118/contributions/5013014/attachments/2495480/4285876/20220822_JC_Krypton](https://indico.cern.ch/event/1192118/contributions/5013014/attachments/2495480/4285876/20220822_JC_Krypton)